Adolfo Andrade

-Adolfo José Andrade Chaparro (born 5 January 1950), commonly known as Adolfo Andrade, is a retired Colombian footballer who played as a forward.
-He is the father of the footballer Andrés Andrade.
+Adolfo José Andrade Chaparro (5 January 1950 – 31 May 2025) was a Colombian footballer who played as a forward.
+He was the father of the footballer Andrés Andrade.

 Club career

-Andrade was born in Tuluá, Valle del Cauca, near to Cali.
-Andrade played seven seasons for Deportes Quindío and three season for Deportivo Cali, with which won the 1974 Campeonato Profesional.
-He also played in Deportivo Pereira, Deportes Tolima and Once Caldas, teams with which he had less successful.
+Andrade was born on 5 January 1950 in Tuluá, Valle del Cauca, near to Cali.
+Andrade played seven seasons for Deportes Quindío and three seasons for Deportivo Cali, with which he won the 1974 Campeonato Profesional.
+He also played in Deportivo Pereira, Deportes Tolima and Once Caldas, teams with which he was less successful.

 International career

 Andrade made his debut for the Colombia national team on 26 November 1971 in the 2–1 win against Uruguay, at the 1972 Summer Olympics Qualifying Stage, where he scored the first goal of the match.
 In the second match, against Venezuela, he scored two goals (the match ended 2–0).
 He was the goalscorer of the Qualifying Stage with 4 goals in 7 games.

 Andrade also played at the Brazil Independence Cup, playing as a starter only in the match against Africa Selection.
 He was called for the 1974 FIFA World Cup qualification, where he played two matches (both against Uruguay).